MateuszKubuszok/GameTheoryTools/README.md

 Running tests
 ----

-To run tests manually call `bin/ModelsTests`.
+To run tests manually call `bin/ModelsTests && bin/GTLTest`.
 Notice that they will be run automatically during build as well.

+For more information you can run each of them with `--log_level=test_suite` parameter.

 TODO
 ----

-* Implement properly GTL' classes,
-* write GTL's tests,
+* Write and tests Drivers and connect them to GTL classes,
 * implement actual logic of finding equilibria,
 * test it,
 * create main function that parses arguments and initiates parser.